Skip to main content

 The course is offered in two parts:

-• An intensive one-day in-person session held in conjunction with an AMIA meeting (see below).
-The in-person session will bring participants together to integrate the material, allow presentation of course projects, and meet the instructor as well as other students in person.
+2. A one-day in-person session held in conjunction with an AMIA meeting (see below).
+The in-person session brings participants together to integrate the material, allow presentation of course projects, and meet the instructor as well as other students in person.

-The course is an adaptation of the on-line Introduction to Biomedical and Health Informatics class currently taught in the OHSU biomedical and health informatics education program.
+The course is an adaptation of the on-line Introduction to Biomedical Informatics and Artificial Intelligence course developed by the instructor at OHSU.
 This survey course provides a broad overview of the field, highlighting the key issues and challenges for the field.
 The course is taught in a completely asynchronous manner, i.e., there are no "scheduled" classes.
 However, students must keep up with the course materials so they can benefit from the interactive discussion with faculty and other students.
 The course uses the following teaching modalities:

-• Voice-over-PowerPoint lectures - Lectures are provided in MP4 format via the OHSU learning management system.
-The content is easily accessed by any type computer, tablet or smarthphone connected to the Internet.
+• Voice-over-PowerPoint lectures – Lectures are provided in MP4 format via AMIA’s learning management system.
+The content is easily accessed by any type of computer, tablet, or smartphone connected to the Internet.

 • Interactive threaded discussion – Students engage in discussion on important issues using the on-line threaded discussion forums.
 An on-line faculty moderator helps keep the discussion on track.